[UPDATE] The Masks of Modernity: Un/covering Global Modernisms

 The theme of masks serves as a common ground for various global modernisms.
 From Japanese Kabuki masks, African spiritual masks, Mexican pre-Columbian masks, to the masks of Greek Theater, masks have played a prominent role in Modernist literary, cultural, and artistic discourses.
 We think of masks not only as a search for identity through connection with the past and incorporated into various works of the Modernist period, but also as a universal construct of modern existence, a simulacrum, representing that which we must be to survive, that which we aspire to be in our dreams, or that which we fear we truly are.
 In this sense, we might understand masks as a metaphor, a façade that serves to reveal, veil, or underscore the “truth,” to describe the tensions and contradictions of Modernism in a given cultural context.

 The proposed anthology will be produced in English, and seeks to explore representations of masks in Modernist texts in all of their varieties.
 Imaginative, interdisciplinary and cultural studies approaches are encouraged.
-We also ask that your abstract specifically mentions the Modernism studied in your investigation and/or discipline.
 Please email 300-500-word proposals and a brief biography by May 15 to Andrew Reynolds, email@example.com or Bonnie Roos, firstname.lastname@example.org.
 Please forward as appropriate.

 Possible topics might include (but are in no way limited to) the following: